jdlib/deepdive/Motivation.md

 Besides their runtime engines they also provide basic assertion methods defined in `org.junit.Assert` and `org.testng.Assert` to test expectations on computed values.
-But only relying on these basic assertions will easily lead to test code which is a quagmire of assertion statements, with impaired readability and maintainability.
+But only relying on these basic assertions will easily lead to test code which is a quagmire of assertion statements, with poor readability and maintainability.
-Additionally error messages of these basic assertions all too often are not very helpful to spot the error and in the extreme require to debug the test code for further diagnosis.
+Besides, error messages of these basic assertions all too often are not very helpful to spot the error and in the extreme require to debug the test code for further diagnosis.

 And let's admit it: Writing JUnit or TestNG assertions requires heavy typing and isn't exactly fun.